skassam21/news-react-app/Solutions.md

 - Second page shows you the top stories for each news channel - you can sort them, change their order, and filter by channel
 - Third page is a settings page that lets you change the channels that you are subscribed to

-## TODO list

-- Explain the features of your web application, the end-user and how s/he might use it.
-- A note if you plan on submitting the assignment late.

 ## Debugging and Testing

 For debugging, run: